tlowepower/lowepowerlab.github.io/_pages/join_us.md

 permalink: join_us
 ---

-We are recruiting people motivated to understand how bacteria interact with their plant hosts.
-We currently have openings for undergraduate students, graduate students, and postdocs.
+We are happy to discuss opportunities with people motivated to understand how bacteria interact with their plant hosts.
 Expectations for members of the lab are described in the [Lowe-Power lab mentor/mentee contract](assets\resources\mentoring_contract_lowepowerlab.docx).
+The lab's [onboarding info / handbook](https://github.com/lowepowerlab/protocols/blob/master/onboarding.md) might also be of interest.

 ## Undergraduates